mhkeller/plot/README.md

 The `plotFunction` can return data specific to the chart library you're using:

-* Vega-Lite: Return the JSON spec, it will be passed to `vegaEmbed`.
+* Vega-lite: Return the JSON spec, it will be passed to `vegaEmbed`.
-* Vega-Lite-API: Return the chart object.
+* Vega-lite-api: Return the chart object.
 It will be called with `toSpec()` and then passed to `vegaEmbed`.
 * ObservableHq/Plot: Return the chart object.
 It will be called and the HTML will be appended to the

 ```javascript